 The device can accept read command after VCC reached VCC minimum and a time delay of tVSL.
-Please refer to the figure of "power-up timing".
+Please refer to "Figure 31.
+Power-up Timing".

 - To stabilize the VCC level, the VCC rail decoupled by a suitable capacitor close to package pins is recommended.(generally around 0.1uF)